hylo-lang/hylo/Docs/GenericDispatch.md

-In Hylo, that also means a generic type with a concrete argument cannot “escape” into a context where it would depend on different conformances for that argument, or where the conformances that arguments depends on are not satisfied:
+In Hylo, that also means a generic type with a concrete argument cannot “escape” into a context where it would depend on different conformances for that argument, or where the conformances the argument depends on are not satisfied:

 ```hylo
 // module A